Microsupport of tempered solutions of D-Modules associated to smooth morphisms: Introduction

+Of course, when $f$ is the identity, the estimate above is trivial since Note that, by Proposition 5.4.5 of \cite{KS1}, any $G$ satisfying the assumption of Theorem \ref{T:1} is, locally on $X$, isomorphic to $f^{-1} F$ for some $F\in D^b_{\mathbb{R}-c}(\mathbb{C}_Y)$.

-Our main inspiration is the analysis developped in \cite{B}, which we partially adapted in order to obtain a Cauchy-Kowaleskaia theorem of precise type with data satisfying tempered growth conditions on a Stein subanalytic open subset of the form $f^{-1}\Omega$.
+Our main tools for the proofs are: \begin{itemize} \item{The analysis developped by Jean-Michel Bony in \cite{B}, which we partially adapted in order to obtain a Cauchy-Kowalevskaia theorem of precise type with data satisfying tempered growth conditions on a subanalytic open subset of the form $f^{-1}\Omega$.} \item{The subanalytic version of Grauert's theorem obtained in \cite{BMF} which asserts that any subanalytic open subset of a real analytic manifold admits, in any of its complexifications, a fundamental system of Stein subanalytic open neighborhoods.}